IdeaSpaceVR/Documentation/installation.md

 4. Run the IdeaSpace installation script by accessing the URL in a web browser.
 This should be the URL where you uploaded the IdeaSpace files.
   * If you installed IdeaSpace in the root directory, you should visit: `http://www.example.com`
-  * If you installed IdeaSpace in its own subdirectory called `vr` for example, you should visit: `http://example.com/vr`
+  * If you installed IdeaSpace in its own subdirectory called `vr` for example, you should visit: `http://example.com/vr` (If you encounter a 404 Not Found error and you are using Apache2 as a web server, please make sure that the <a href="https://forum.ideaspacevr.org/topic/11/404-not-found-error-during-installation" target="_blank">mod_rewrite module is enabled and configured</a>.)

 5. Database Connection.
 You have to enter information related to your database.
 If you do not have this information at hand, please contact your server administrator.